Understanding PF Deductions: How Many Days and What About Daily Contract Laborers?

 Adoni Suguresh

-Your approach to the contributing members in this forum seeking advice for your query is not proper.
-You must very well aware that, in this forum, there are more senior HR professionals are sharing their experience by giving suitable advice for the needed members.
-I think you are in HR personnel and improve your language in approaching any body even may be your subordinate .
+Dear Pemmarajuswetha, your approach to the contributing members in this forum seeking advice for your query is not proper.
+You must be very well aware that in this forum, more senior HR professionals are sharing their experience by giving suitable advice to the members in need.
+I think you are in HR personnel and should improve your language in approaching anybody, even if they may be your subordinate.

-Now coming to your query, as such there is no minimum qualifying period to admit any body as a Member of Employees Provident Fund Scheme, 1952 irrespective any category of employees.
-Even if he worked for less than one month also you have to deduct his share.
-There was earlier 240 days in 1973, then 120 days in 1980, after 60 days and lastly 30 days.
-Now as on today the EPFO has removed this eligibility criteria.
+Now, coming to your query, there is no minimum qualifying period to admit anybody as a Member of the Employees' Provident Fund Scheme, 1952, irrespective of any category of employees.
+Even if they worked for less than one month, you still have to deduct their share.
+Initially, there was a requirement of 240 days in 1973, then reduced to 120 days in 1980, then 60 days, and finally 30 days.
+As of today, the EPFO has removed this eligibility criteria.

 Adoni Suguresh